 The rest of the paper is organized as follows.
-In Section \ref{sec:background}, we \jl{define CC and NPC on the population level, as the oracle criteria under the classical and NP paradigms}.
-In Section \ref{sec:methods}, we \jl{define the sample-level CC and NPC and develop model-free algorithms to implement them}.
-In Section \ref{sec:theoretical properties}, we \jl{derive theoretical results regarding the ranking consistency of the sample-level CC and NPC in relation to their population counterparts.
-In Section \ref{sec:simulation}, we use simulation studies to demonstrate the performance of sample-level CC and NPC in ranking low-dimensional and high-dimensional features.
-We also demonstrate that commonly-used ranking criteria, including the Pearson correlation, the distance correlation \citep{szekely2009brownian}\footnote{In binary classification, the response variable is encoded as $0$ and $1$ and treated as a numerical variable in the calculation of of the Pearson and distance correlations.}, the two-sample $t$ test, and the two-sample Wilcoxon rank-sum test, might give feature ranking misaligned with the prediction objective.
-In Section \ref{simu:realdata}, we apply CC and NPC to rank features in two real datasets.
+In Section \ref{sec:background}, we define the population-level CC and NPC as the oracle criteria under the classical and NP paradigms, respectively.
+In Section \ref{sec:methods}, we define the sample-level CC and NPC, and we develop model-free algorithms to implement them.
+In Section \ref{sec:theoretical properties}, we derive theoretical results regarding the ranking consistency of the sample-level CC and NPC in relation to their population counterparts.
+In Section \ref{sec:simulation}, we use simulation studies to demonstrate the performance of sample-level CC and NPC in ranking low-dimensional and high-dimensional features. \rv{We also implement variants of sample-level CC and NPC based on the support vector \rvv{machine} (SVM) algorithm and show that they are less robust than our proposed sample-level CC and NPC to sampling bias.} In Section \ref{simu:realdata}, we apply sample-level CC and NPC to marginal feature ranking in two real datasets.
 Using the first dataset regarding breast cancer diagnosis, we show that both criteria can identify informative features, many of which have been previously reported; we also provide a Supplementary Excel File for literature evidence.
-Using the second dataset for prostate cancer diagnosis from urine samples, we demonstrate that NPC is robust to sampling bias.} We conclude with a discussion in Section \ref{sec:conclusions}.
-All the proofs of lemmas, propositions, and theorems are relegated to the Appendix.
+Using the second dataset for prostate cancer diagnosis from urine samples, we demonstrate that NPC is robust to sampling bias. \rv{In both simulation and real-data studies, we compare sample-level CC and NPC with joint feature ranking criteria---the SHAP value and the feature importance measures in the RF algorithm---and commonly-used marginal ranking criteria that may give feature ranking misaligned with the prediction objective, including the Pearson correlation, the distance correlation \citep{szekely2009brownian},\footnote{In binary classification, the response variable is encoded as $0$ and $1$ and treated as a numerical variable in the calculation of of the Pearson and distance correlations.} the two-sample $t$ test, and the two-sample Wilcoxon rank-sum test.} We conclude with a discussion in Section \ref{sec:conclusions}.
+Additional materials and proofs of lemmas, propositions, and theorems are relegated to the Appendix.